Gluten-Free Imperial Cookies!

 That little red dot on top is pretty much a requirement, but what you use for it is a little more freestyle.
 A few options:

-When whipping up the glaze, set aside a very small amount - about a Tbsp - to tint with red food colouring.
+When whipping up the glaze, set aside a very small amount - about a tablespoon - to tint with red food colouring.

 Once tinted, transfer to a pastry bag with a small hole cut in the tip - or is fixed with a small round tip - to pipe the dots once the white glaze is down.